 Hilton Honors has launched its latest points purchase promotion, with a 100% bonus and a doubling of the purchase cap from 80,000 to 160,000 points (pre-bonus).

-This could be a good opportunity to save on some of your upcoming hotel stays, so take note if you’re travelling soon.
+This could be a good opportunity to save on some of your upcoming hotel stays, especially if revenue rates have skyrocketed.

 Buy Hilton Points with a 100% bonus

 From now till 23 November 2022, 11.59 a.m SGT, Hilton Honors members who buy a minimum of 5,000 points will receive a 100% bonus.

 Hilton points usually cost 1 US cent apiece, so a 100% bonus means buying points at 0.5 US cents each, the lowest price we ever see available.

 A maximum of 160,000 points (pre-bonus) can be purchased per calendar year, but since you can combine points across different accounts, this shouldn’t be an issue.